• About

 2. Cover and cook on LOW for 6-8 hours or on HIGH for 4-6 hours.

-3. Remove the chicken from the slow cooker, shred (or use rotisserie chicken), and set aside.
+3. Remove the chicken from the slow cooker, shred (or use rotisserie chicken, recommended), and set it aside.

 4. For a creamier chili, remove 1-2 cups of the chili from the pot and puree in a small food processor (optional).

-5. Stir in the cream cheese.
+5. Stir in the softened, room-temperature cream cheese.
 Once the cream cheese has dissolved, return the chicken back to the slow cooker along with the fresh lime juice and fresh cilantro.

 • Storage: Keep leftovers stored in an airtight container in the refrigerator for up to 5 days.

-• Freezing: Allow chili to cool before transferring to an airtight, freezer-safe storage container or freezer-safe bag.
-Best if used within 2-3 months.
+• Freezing: Allow the chili to cool before transferring it to an airtight, freezer-safe storage container or freezer-safe bag.
+It is best if used within 2-3 months.

 White shallow soup bowl filled with creamy white chicken chili garnished wit crushed corn tortilla chips and chopped cilantro.